 Washington D.C.
 Bankruptcy Exemptions

-Washington D.C. arguably has the most generous homestead exemption allowable by law.
-If you’re a homeowner and you choose to apply D.C. bankruptcy exemptions to your property, you can exempt 100% of the equity in your home or co-op, as long as you and/or your dependents reside in the residence you’re seeking to exempt.
-If you’re a homeowner, the benefits of this generous “state specific” exemption may ultimately outweigh the advantages of claiming federal exemptions overall.
+f you’re a homeowner and you choose to apply D.C. bankruptcy exemptions to your property, you can exempt 100% of the equity in your home or co-op, as long as you and/or your dependents reside in the residence.
+Compared to most other states this is an incredibly generous exemption.
+If you’re a homeowner, the benefits of this state exemption may ultimately outweigh the advantages of claiming federal exemptions overall.

 Personal Property Exemptions